Illinois vs. Houston odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks from proven model

 The third-seeded Illinois Fighting Illini take on the second-seeded Houston Cougars in a 2026 NCAA Tournament South Region Sweet 16 matchup on Thursday.
 Illinois is coming off a 76-55-88 last-second victory over VCU on Saturday in the second round, while Houston defeated Texas A&M 88-57 on Saturday.
 The Illini (26-8), who finished in second place in a three-way tie in the Big 10 Conference, have won four of the last five games.
 The Cougars (30-6), who came in second in the Big 12, have also won four of five games.

-Tipoff from Toyota Center in Houston, Texas, is set for 10:05 p.m.
+Tipoff from Toyota Center in Houston is set for 10:05 p.m.
 ET.
-Houston is a 2.5-point favorite in the latest Illinois vs. Houston odds, while the over/under for total points scored is 139.5, check out the Illinois vs Houston predictions from the SportsLine Projection Model.
+The Cougars are 2.5-point favorites in the latest Illinois vs. Houston odds, while the over/under for total points scored is 139.5.
+Before making any Houston vs. Illinois picks, check out the Illinois vs Houston predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Sweet 16 on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.